The sound coming from kick drums could be very difficult to record, especially if you don’t have the right mic.

 - Great for bass drums, but might not ideal for other bass instruments

-A kick drum mic that captures the deepest and fattest bass sound of your instrument should be like Electro Voice PL33.
-It has a robust build, which ensures the mic to remain safely in its place.
+A kick drum mic that captures the deepest and fattest bass sound of your instrument should be like Electro-Voice PL33.
+It has a robust build, which ensures the mic remains safely in its place.
 Since it has a hypercardioid pickup pattern, it reduces the feedback and noise outside the bass drum, thereby picking up only the low sounds from the instrument itself.

 - Has a great response to bass instruments